Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 10. Smaller Macaw

 Smaller Macaws are small, alluring, wise, and good companions to humans.
-They are among the most sought-after macaws birds for pets.
+They are among the most sought-after macaw birds for pets.

 Hyacinth Macaw is a beautiful and interesting parrot that is loved by humans because of its beauty and personality.